fhdsl/daseh_quizzes/quizzes/Data_Cleaning.md

 m) `miss_var_summary()`
 o) `gg_miss_var()`

+{choose-answers: 4}
 ?
-Select all the statements describing potential issues when dealing with missing data:
+The following statements describe potential issues when dealing with missing data.
+Select the one statement that is not a true issue.

-F) Operations in data frames are slower in the presence of `NAs`.
-T) Mathematical operations (e.g. sum, min, max) result in `NA` when an NA is present.
+o) Mathematical operations (e.g. sum, min, max) result in `NA` when an NA is present.
-T) Elemental arithmetic operations (e.g. computing percentages) will have different results depending on the inclusion or exclusion of `NAs`.
+m) Elemental arithmetic operations (e.g. computing percentages) will have different results depending on the inclusion or exclusion of `NAs`.
-T) Logical evaluations will evaluate an `NA` as a 0.
+m) Logical evaluations will evaluate an `NA` as a 0.
-T) The filter function will remove all the missing values (unless you add the conditional `is.na()`).
+o) The filter function will remove all the missing values (unless you add the conditional `is.na()`).
-F) The `NAs` always represent lower than measurable values.
-F) NAs in a data set are always random.
+C) NAs in a data set are always random.

 {choose-answers: 4}
 ?
 Assuming you have a dataframe called `mydata` , which of the following statements would replace all the `NA` values with -1 in the column `Emisions`?